Dangerous tornadoes and hail slam the Midwest, Plains as severe weather expands over 130M

 Storms also produced widespread hail, including golf ball-sized hail in the southern part of the state, along where the warm front set up, south of Minneapolis.

-An active spring weather pattern has developed across the Central U.S. with severe thunderstorms likely throughout the week.
+An active spring weather pattern has developed across the Central U.S. with severe thunderstorms likely throughout the week, including another significant tornado threat expected across parts of the Plains and Midwest on Friday.

 Expected severe weather threats this week.